devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ## Introduction

-In this chapter I will briefly show you how to communicate with the Web in [Flutter (Flutter Dev Team 2018)](https://flutter.dev/).
+In this chapter I will briefly show you how to communicate with the Web in Flutter [(Flutter Dev Team 2018e)](https://flutter.dev/).
 I think most large scale application are dependant on the Web in one way or another, so it felt important to cover this topic.

 ## The HTTP Package

 Communicating with the Web is very easy in Flutter.
-The Dart Team maintains an external package called [http (Dart
-Team 2019b)](https://pub.dev/packages/http) which takes care of most of the work for you.
-[Dart (Dart Team 2019a)](https://dart.dev/) also offers very good integration of [asynchrones programming (Dart Team 2018)](https://dart.dev/codelabs/async-await), which I covered in the [last chapter](https://github.com/Fasust/flutter-guide/wiki/140-Asynchronous-Flutter).
+The Dart Team maintains an external package called *http* [(Dart Team 2019c)](https://pub.dev/packages/http) which takes care of most of the work for you.
+Dart [(Dart Team 2019a)](https://dart.dev/) also offers very good integration of asynchrones programming [(Dart Team 2018)](https://dart.dev/codelabs/async-await), which I covered in the [last chapter](https://github.com/Fasust/flutter-guide/wiki/140-Asynchronous-Flutter).
 Let’s look at an example, this is a simplified version is Wisgens Api Repository.
-It can make a request the [AdviceSlip API (Kiss 2019)](https://api.adviceslip.com/) to fetch some new advice texts.
+It can make a request the AdviceSlip API [(Kiss 2019)](https://api.adviceslip.com/) to fetch some new advice texts.

 ``` dart